-They apply to all areas or sectors that a civil court can handle, except family or the like.
+They apply to all areas or sectors that a civil court can handle, with the exception of the curator under the 1874 statute (Kuratorengesetz), which authorises the appointment of a curator representing investors in court in cases involving partial debentures (Teilschuldverschreibungen).
+Family law is another area in which special rules apply.
+In practice, however, mass claims are mostly found in tort cases and in claims for damages in connection with false investment advice.
 Certain institutions are specifically entrusted to file representative actions, for instance in the consumer field the Consumer Association (VKI).
 Class actions, where the Supreme Court allowed such an "Austrian" class action for the first time, are related to litigation with respect to financial services, namely misinformation of consumers.
-Furthermore, the Federal Minister for Labour, Social Affairs and Consumer Protection may mandate the VKI to initiate "class" proceedings.
+Furthermore, the Federal

+Minister for Labour, Social Affairs and Consumer Protection may mandate the VKI to initiate "class" proceedings.